svenf1105/tchibo-ai/README.md

 ## Short Description for each file

 ### Files for gathering data
+[Bing_Image_Downloader.ipynb] --> Download pictures from Bing Images by a certain search term.
+[image_downloader.py] --> Download pictures from a csv file filled with links [Openimagedataset_fiftyone_downloader.ipynb] --> Download pictures from the openimage dataset based on certain classes.
 ### Files regarding first tries with image classification

 ### Files regarding the preperation, training, inferencing of our Object Detector